bionicbone/TEST_DUAL_CAN_HW-184/README.md

 CAN1: GPIO19 to D0, GPIO23 to D1, GPIO18 to CLK, GPI17 to CS, GPIO3 to INT

-For CAN1 the CS and INT pins were just randomly chosen, I may need to do more research.
+CS and INT pins were just randomly chosen, I may need to do more research. i.e. GPIO2 caused firmware uploading issues

-I did manage to add an Adafruit SD Card breakout, however I found that trying to log data at 1 frame every 4ms was impossible by a long margin, maybe I need to investigate further.
+I did manage to add an Adafruit SD Card breakout, however I found that trying to log data at 1 frame every 4ms was impossible by a long margin, maybe I need to investigate further because SD Card would be much better than having to use the laptop to capture every log.

+The CAN Bus write module is currently set to send ID 145 every 4ms with an increamenting counter.
+Using this I was able to detect if any of the frames were lost.
+It was noted that at the popular 115200 USB baud rate the data was unreliably capture in the the Visual Studio COM window.
+250000 baud currently solved the issue although once both buss are running then maybe this will need to be increased further.

-It should be noted the the USB serial needs to be capable of at least 250kb/s (250000b/s), otherwise data will be lost when using the Visual Studio COM window.
-It maybe necessary to write a VB code so that the data comes over without displaying in the scroll window which causes a significant overhead and unnecessary when only wanting to log data.
-For the time being I am using the built in Visual Studio logging function from the COM window.
+It maybe necessary to write a VB code so that the data comes over without displaying in the Visual Studio COM window which causes a significant overhead and unnecessary when only wanting to log data.
+However, I am using the built in Visual Studio logging function from the Visual Studio COM window, this is a live with for now.

 Next Steps: